-We travel to the southern tip of Lake Wakatipu and the small village of Kingston where the Around the Mountains Trail begins.
-Your guide will fit you out with your bike before the cycling gets underway.
-The first part of the bike trail hugs the foot of the mountains before following the Kingston Branch railway to Fairlight Station, and then onto Garston (18km).
+We travel to the southern tip of Lake Wakatipu and the village of Kingston where the Around the Mountains Cycle Trail begins.
+The first part of the bike trail hugs the foot of the mountains before following the Kingston Branch railway to Fairlight Station, and then onto Garston.
 There are some interesting shops to explore here during morning tea.
-The next section of cycle trail takes you along a valley following the Mataura River to the village of Athol where we stop for lunch at a cafe (13km).
-Legendary Southland cuisine ‘cheese rolls’ are on the menu here which you are welcome to try.
-Our final stretch of cycling for the day takes you through picturesque farmland to the settlement of Five Rivers (16km), and then 15km alongside the Oreti River to Lumsden and our accommodation in the village motel/hotel.
+The next section of cycle trail takes you along a valley following the Mataura River to the village of Athol where we stop for lunch.
+Our final stretch of cycling for the day takes you through picturesque farmland to the settlement of Five Rivers, and then alongside the Oreti River to Lumsden.
+From here we transfer to Mossburn and our accommodation for the evening.

 Cycle Distance: 62km

-In our support vehicle we head towards the Eyre Mountains to the stunning Mavora Lakes, nestled between the Livingston and Thomson Mountains, where a stunning bike ride through beech forest alongside the picture perfect lakes awaits (15kms).
-Enjoy the views over morning tea before cycling down the valley towards Centre Hill (18kms).
-We transfer to the trail at Centre Hill and continue cycling the Around the Mountains trail to Mossburn (20km).
+In our support vehicle we head towards the Eyre Mountains to the stunning Mavora Lakes, nestled between the Livingston and Thomson Mountains.
+Enjoy a stunning bike ride through beech forest alongside the picture perfect lakes.
+Take in the views over morning tea before cycling down the valley towards Centre Hill.
+After a picnic lunch continue cycling the Around the Mountains cycle trail to Mossburn.
 Here we finish riding for the day and load up the vehicle to transfer a short distance to the town of Te Anau, nestled on the edge of the Fiordland National Park.
 In Te Anau, settle into your accommodation for the next two evenings and explore the town.